vingerha/gazpar_2_mqtt/README.md

 # IMPORTANT NOTE

-Reworked from the great work by yukulehe/gazpar2mqtt now that GRDF is again without Captcha
+Reworked from the great repo by yukulehe/gazpar2mqtt, now that GRDF is again without Captcha

 ### Important (27/May/2024):
 - working to collect data in SQLite and MQTT but under development, various functions may disappear or be modified.